tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 Open the slideshow, go to the accuracy, precision, and recall section, and highlight the following:

-* Tell students that accuracy, precision, and recall are especially important for classification models that involve a **binary decision problems**.
-Binary decision problems have two possible correct answers: **True Positive** and **True Negative**.
+* Tell students that accuracy, precision, and recall are especially important for classification models that involve a binary decision problems.
+Binary decision problems have two possible correct answers: True Positive and True Negative.

   * Inaccurate and imprecise models result in models returning false positives and false negatives.